Queen Latifah: ‘Black women have been equalising for years'Jul 23 | 6 min read

 Rob: She’s become a Covid denier, hasn’t she?

-Watch Rob and Romesh Vs series 3 on Thursdays at 10pm on Sky One with NOW TV.
+Watch Rob and Romesh Vs series 3 on Sky One with NOW.

-Catch up on the series 1 and 2 Box Sets with the NOW TV Entertainment Pass.
+Catch up on the series 1 and 2 box sets with the NOW Entertainment Membership.